mad libs announcement

 Dr. Bell would often deduct the occupations of new students and also tried to teach his students to use observation and deduction to diagnose patients, though none were ever as proficient as he.
 However, although Sherlock Holmes owes his origin to Dr. Bell, Doyle was the real detective.
 Doyle would later ask his former teacher for ideas, but Bell proved make a poor detective.
 Arthur Conan Doyle, however, helped to solve several real world mysteries.

 Sherlock Holmes, although fictional, was based on a real person.
 During the height of his fame, however, many people thought he was a real person.
 Holmes’ fictional apartment received countless letters asking for his assistance; when he retired to the country in a later book, housekeepers began applying for a job.
 It shows the genius of Arthur Conan Doyle that he could make a fictional character seem almost real.

-January: You Breath Fluids
+January: You Breathe Fluids

 By Gideon Tyree

 As long time readers of Paw Prints know, our very first Holidays This Week article discussed, in part, National Maple Syrup Day.
 That day, of course, celebrates that time-honored liquid, maple syrup.
 Maple syrup is a fluid that is traditionally used on pancakes and waffles.
 Notice that I used fluid and liquid interchangeably.
 They’re the same thing, right?
 WRONG!